-- the Integrated Circuit (IC), - the IC Dedicated Test Software, - the IC Dedicated Support Software (Boot Rom Software), - the eTravel EAC on MultiApp V3 Embedded Software (ES), - the NVM Embedded Software, - part of the MRTD Logical Data Structure, - the guidance documentation of the eTravel EAC on MultiApp V3 product: - the preparation guide (assurance family AGD-PRE), - o the operational guide (assurance family AGD-OPE).
+- the eTravel EAC Embedded Software (ES), - the NVM Embedded Software, - part of the MRTD Logical Data Structure, - the guidance documentation of the eTravel EAC product: - o the preparation guide (assurance family AGD-PRE), - o the operational guide (assurance family AGD-OPE).

-The eTravel EAC on MultiApp V3 Embedded Software (ES) is implemented in the ROM of the chip.
+The eTravel EAC Embedded Software (ES) is implemented in the ROM of the chip.
 This ES provides mechanisms to load executable code into the non-volatile-memory of the chip (EEPROM).
 These mechanisms are included in the TOE and are part of the evaluation.